How to Properly Shut Down Ubuntu Linux: A Complete Guide

 Shutdown Ubuntu Linux using the PC Power button

-If all the shutdown methods above fail, hold the power button for up to 20 seconds to shut down your PC.
-If that also fails, pull the power plug from the wall (LOL).
+If all else fails, you can hold down the power button for up to 20 seconds to shut down your PC.
+If that still doesn’t work, you might need to unplug it from the wall.
+(Use this as a last resort!)

 Hopefully, these shutdown methods help you get your computer turned off.